west-celine-88/celine-bio/README.md

-# Welcome to my GitHub page!
+# Welcome to my GitHub!
-## Please be patient, I am planning to upload project examples soon.
-Please feel welcome to email me to request project examples.
+## This repository is currently under construction.
+Please feel welcome to email me <west.celine@outlook.com> with any requests for current and previous work.
+# Thank you!